Metal Detecting In New Mexico?

 You Should Know The Law

-Please click on the link below for the ARPA explanation and some of the problems people face who break this law.
+The link below will give you a better understanding of ARPA, and some of the problems people face who break this law.

 ARPA and You